pruett/ruby-patterns/patterns/template_method.md

 end
 ```

-Above we define a `Template` class that holds a few **abstract methods**, `first`, `second`, and `third`.
-Each of these abstract methods will `raise` an error, unless defined directly by a subclass. `Template` also defines two more methods, `start` and `finish`, which are optional methods (read: no explicit `raise`), referred to as **hook** methods.
+Above we are defining a class object, `Template`, that holds a few **abstract methods**: `first`, `second`, and `third`.
+We are telling each of these abstract methods to `raise` an error by default (we want them to be defined/overwritten by a subclass).

+`Template` also defines two more methods, `start` and `finish`, which are optional methods (no explicit `raise`), referred to as **hook** methods.
 Hook methods provide a way to account for variability between implementations.
 Lastly, you'll notice that all of these methods are defined within a single *skeletal* method, a **template method** called `apply`, that executes every method in a particular order.

 ```ruby
 class Shampoo < Template